 Dear Citehr member Shri Kulbhushan,

 The status of the RDA as posted by you is that the EO ordered that enquiry proceedings are closed and directed the PO to submit his written brief.
-But according to your version the PO did not submit his written brief inspite of repeated opportunities given to him.
-It is also stated by you that the PO could not produce MEs, both oral and documentary, during the proceedings of enquiry inspite of several opportunities given to him.
-On the basis of the version of these facts the procedure prescribed in D&A Rules is very clear that when the EO ordered the proceedings as closed and directed the PO to submit his written brief, then it is to be seen what reasons were given by the PO for his inability to produce the MEs both oral and documentary.
-Whether the PO had specifically stated that he is unable to produce the MEs and documents and witnesses as listed in the charge sheet should be dropped.
-In case this fact was recorded by the EO in Daily Order Sheet of the enquiry proceedings, then the EO has no authority to re-open the enquiry proceedings.
-At the same it is also to be seen whether the CSO was asked to give his Defense Statement and produce his Defense Witnesses before closing the enquiry proceedings.
-If the EO did not ask the CSO to state his Defense and produce his DWs, then closure of enquiry proceedings suffer from legal infirmities and violation of prescribed procedure enshrined in D&A Rules.
+However, according to your version, the PO did not submit his written brief despite repeated opportunities given to him.
+It is also stated by you that the PO could not produce MEs, both oral and documentary, during the proceedings of the enquiry despite several opportunities given to him.
+Based on these facts, the procedure prescribed in D&A Rules is very clear.
+When the EO ordered the proceedings as closed and directed the PO to submit his written brief, it should be examined what reasons were given by the PO for his inability to produce the MEs, both oral and documentary.
+Whether the PO specifically stated that he is unable to produce the MEs and documents and witnesses as listed in the charge sheet should be dropped.
+If this fact was recorded by the EO in the Daily Order Sheet of the enquiry proceedings, then the EO has no authority to reopen the enquiry proceedings.
+Additionally, it should be determined whether the CSO was asked to give his Defense Statement and produce his Defense Witnesses before closing the enquiry proceedings.
+If the EO did not ask the CSO to state his Defense and produce his DWs, then the closure of the enquiry proceedings suffers from legal infirmities and violates the prescribed procedure enshrined in D&A Rules.

-2. The next point raised by you is that DA is ordering the PO to locate MEs and re-open the inquiry.
-It is to be borne in mind that PO presents the case on behalf of the DA, and DA is competent to direct the PO in the matter of presentation of MEs.
-But the only bone of contention is that EO has ordered the enquiry proceedings as closed.
-But this type of closure is not envisaged in the D&A Rules, Proceedings can be closed only when the PO specifically requests the EO to drop the MEs.
-But in this case it does not appear to be so.
+The next point raised is that DA is ordering the PO to locate MEs and reopen the inquiry.
+It should be remembered that the PO presents the case on behalf of the DA, and the DA is competent to direct the PO in the matter of presentation of MEs.
+The contention arises from the fact that the EO has ordered the enquiry proceedings as closed.
+However, this type of closure is not envisaged in the D&A Rules.
+Proceedings can only be closed when the PO specifically requests the EO to drop the MEs, which does not appear to be the case here.

-3. Thirdly when the PO has been unable to produce the MEs then the case of the management fails in itself.
-It was the opportunity for the CSO to submit written request to the EO to allow him to submit his Defense Brief and hold the alleged charges as Not Proved.
-But this opportunity has also not been availed by the CSO.
+Thirdly, when the PO has been unable to produce the MEs, the case of the management fails in itself.
+It was an opportunity for the CSO to submit a written request to the EO to allow him to submit his Defense Brief and hold the alleged charges as Not Proved.
+However, this opportunity has also not been availed by the CSO.

-4. In these circumstances, if the DA orders to re-open the enquiry then the CSO should request for a definite time frame within which PO should produce his MEs and offer them for cross examination to the CSO.
-This will be agreed to by the EO and further proceedings can be taken up on the merits of the case.
+In these circumstances, if the DA orders to reopen the enquiry, then the CSO should request a definite time frame within which the PO should produce his MEs and offer them for cross-examination to the CSO.
+This agreement by the EO will enable further proceedings to be taken up on the merits of the case.

 Chandramani Lal Srivastava